cwshu/NCTU_OS_2015_HW3/readme.rst

 This is Homework 1 for Introduction to Operating Systems, Fall 2015.
 The main purpose of this assignment is to get fimilar with the concept of virtual memory and process memory layout in Linux.

-Student are asked to do the experiment by tutorial, writing a report, and finishing a program by adding less than 10 lines of code.
+Student are asked to do the experiment by tutorial and write a report.
 The detail spec is in `spec.rst <spec.rst>`_.

 Contact Us